masyl/cook/README.md

 cook
 ====

-Tasty templating on the client and the server
+Description: Tasty templating on the client and the server
+Author: Mathieu Sylvain
+License: Public Domain